Southport F.C.

+In 2004, Southport was transferred to the new National League North.
+From 2004 to 2017, they have played in either tier 6 or the tier 5.
+In 2017, Southport were relegated to the National League North.

 History

-The Original Amateur Club: 1881–1886
+The original amateur club: 1881–1886

-Although association football was played in the town’s private schools in the late 1870’s the first association club was not formed in the town until November 1881.
-Bearing the name of Southport Football club, the club had originally begun as a rugby club, the ‘handling code’ having been played competitively since 1872.
+Although association football was played in the town's private schools in the late 1870s, the first association club was not formed in the town until November 1881.
+Bearing the name of Southport Football club, the club originally began as a rugby club, the 'handling code' having been played competitively since 1872.

-The man responsible for the decision to switch was a former Welsh international, Thomas Blundell Burnett.
-In the story of Southport Football Club, Burnett’s role is very significant.
+The man responsible for the decision to switch to association football was a former Welsh international, Thomas Blundell Burnett.
 He was the instigator of the switch, he was the Secretary of the new club, and he was also the Captain.
-He was the pioneer of association football in Southport, of that there is absolutely no doubt.

-The club played its games on a field on a large plot of land opposite to the entrance of Chambers Road on the corner Scarisbrick New Road and Ash Street backing onto Trap Lane (today’s Southbank Road), roughly where Westmoreland Road lies today.
+The club played its games on a field on a large plot of land opposite to the entrance of Chambres Road on the corner Scarisbrick New Road and Ash Street backing onto Trap Lane (today's Southbank Road), roughly where Westmoreland Road lies today.
 There was space enough for multiple pitches, one of which was used by Southport Olympic rugby club.

 Encouraged by their first year, Southport joined both the Lancashire and English Football Associations and entered the English, Lancashire and Liverpool and District Challenge Cups.
 The competitive element of the cup-ties aroused most interest.
-On 7th October, Southport entertained Liverpool Ramblers in their first ever F.A., or English Challenge Cup tie as the competition was called for years.
-This game was watched by 300 spectators including many women supporters and resulted in a 1-1 draw, Ambler scoring for Southport following a neat pass from Arthur Dalby.
+On 7 October, Southport entertained Liverpool Ramblers in their first ever F.A., or English Challenge Cup tie as the competition was called for years.
+This game was watched by 300 spectators including many women supporters and resulted in a 1–1 draw, Ambler scoring for Southport following a neat pass from Arthur Dalby.

-In the 1884-85 season the club merged with the Southport Athletic Society.
+In the 1884–85 season the club merged with the Southport Athletic Society.
 The team moved to the Sports Ground, on Sussex Road.
 It was unanimously decided to change their red jerseys for red and white striped flannel shirts.
 The Reds were thereby now known as “The Stripes”.

 As football grew in popularity other clubs sprang up in the town.
 Southport Wanderers, High Park, Churchtown and Southport Old Boys were amongst the most prominent.
-However Southport Football Club was considered to be the town’s premier side.
+However Southport Football Club was considered to be the town's premier side.

 Off the field the club was not in a healthy state and in the 1885/86 season they were facing stiff competition from twenty six other clubs in the town.
-Southport reduced their annual subscriptions to five shillings to try and compete but were later forced to sever their connections with the Athletic Society and in the Athletic Society’s Annual report the Committee regretted ‘their unfortunate connection with the Football Club which resulted in the Society incurring an expenditure on their account of £88-3 shillings.
+Southport reduced their annual subscriptions to five shillings to try and compete but were later forced to sever their connections with the Athletic Society and in the Athletic Society's Annual report the Committee regretted ‘their unfortunate connection with the Football Club which resulted in the Society incurring an expenditure on their account of £88-3 shillings.

-After five years existence Southport’s first football club folded.
+After five years existence Southport's first football club folded.